 MA Leadership and Management (Merit, Kings College London)

+Tutor and Supervisor on the Heart and Mind Level 5 Diploma [CPCAB].
 Prior to counselling work I was Head of Student Support services at a HE College in Central London, with oversight of counselling and pastoral care.
-I have worked for a number of charities in pastoral care roles, and developed a small profile delivering training and teaching to charities supporting pastoral care elements of their organisations.
+I have worked for a number of charities in pastoral care roles.

 Areas of counselling I deal with